 Matt's practice is centered on project development and mergers and acquisitions (“M&A”) in the energy industry, with a particular focus on electric power and midstream projects.
 He regularly advises clients on the development, construction, operation, purchase and disposition of conventional power, renewable and midstream projects.
 His experience includes each stage, from early development, construction, offtake agreements, through commercial operation, financing, repowering and disposition.
 Matt also regularly represents clients in the development, structuring and construction of large natural gas pipeline, renewable and gas-fired power projects energy projects in Mexico.

 Matt’s experience encompasses all manner of revenue and construction contracts; equipment supply and warranty agreements, long-term parts and services agreements; operating and maintenance agreements; electric interconnection and transmission agreements; fuel supply and transportation agreements; and ownership, joint venture and equity participation agreements.

-Matthew represents clients in federal and state courts at the trial and appellate levels.
+Matt represents clients in federal and state courts at the trial and appellate levels.
 His work spans a wide range of subject areas, including constitutional law, copyright, patent, employment, class actions, criminal law, products liability, federal jurisdiction, bankruptcy, and others.

-Prior to joining Orrick, Matthew served as a law clerk for Judge Chester J. Straub of the United States Court of Appeals for the Second Circuit and Judge Jan.
+Prior to joining Orrick, Matt served as a law clerk for Judge Chester J. Straub of the United States Court of Appeals for the Second Circuit and Judge Jan.
 E. DuBois of the United States District Court for the Eastern District of Pennsylvania.